sgrove/spec_storm/README.markdown

 Thanks
 ======
-Thanks to Michael Grosser (http://pragmatig.wordpress.com/) for the parallel_specs plugin, which had some great pointers.
+* Thanks to [Michael Grosser](http://pragmatig.wordpress.com/) for the parallel_specs plugin, which had some great pointers.
-And thanks to Sauce Labs (https://saucelabs.com/), for their push into concurrent testing.
+* And thanks to [Sauce Labs](https://saucelabs.com/), for their push into concurrent testing.

 Copyright (c) 2010 Sauce Labs Inc, released under the MIT license